-How to Implement Read-Aloud Strategies in Your Class
+How to Implement Think-Aloud Strategies in Your Class

-These 11 printables include guidelines, checklists, and assessment tools to help you get started.
+These resources include guidelines, checklists, and assessment tools to help you get started.

-Use this collection of guidelines, checklists, and assessment tools from Jeff Wilhelm's book, Improving Comprehension With Think-Aloud Strategies, to start think-aloud strategies with your students.
+Use this collection of guidelines, checklists, and assessment tools from Jeff Wilhelm's book Improving Comprehension With Think-Aloud Strategies to start using think-aloud strategies with your students.

 There are several strategies, called general reading processes, which researchers have discovered readers use every time they read anything.
 If your students don't do these things, this is the place to start your think-aloud modeling since these strategies will have the greatest pay-off for them across all reading tasks.

 Use these guidelines for getting started with read-aloud technigues with your students:

 - What Think-Alouds Can Do for Students (PDF)